My York wildlife garden

 In Spring I have a wide range of early flowering bulbs, from geraniums and herbs in Summer through to sedums and dahlias in the Autumn.

 Insect friendly features

 I’ve created a wide range of features to attract insects including log piles, a giant insect hotel, compost heaps and lots of trees and shrubs whose leaves provide shelter both on the tree and in Autumn when they fall.

 I also have a hedgehog friendly wildlife pond and lots of hedgehog houses, water and food stations around.
 Many of the features have been built from free or recycled materials including old pallets or cheap old boxes so being wildlife friendly doesn’t need to cost a fortune or cost the Earth.

-Read my blogs for inspiration and tips to use to create your very own wildlife garden.
+Please read my blogs for inspiration and tips to use to create your very own wildlife garden.
 You’ll find links to the blogs here or in the ‘hedgehog information’ section of my website.

 If you are interested in making your garden wildlife friendly, I also run a series of events where you can learn more about wildlife gardening.
 I can also come and audit your garden and make recommendations about how to make it more wildlife friendly, including what to plant and what wildlife features to include.
 You can read more about my events and garden audit services here.